 - Slow down.
 Drive at a speed that allows you to stop within your headlights’ visibility range, and approach crosswalks and intersections cautiously.

-Texans use the term winter loosely, but some parts of the state get their share of ice, snow, and sleet.
-In the spring, Daylight Saving Time signals the start of storm season.
-Both seasonal time changes offer good opportunities to remind drivers about weather-related road hazards:
+Texas has seen its share of winter ice, snow, and sleet lately.
+During the spring, daylight saving time signals the start of storm season.
+Both time changes offer good opportunities to remind drivers about weather-related road hazards:

 - Monitor tire condition.
-Purchasing the right tires for your climate and keeping them in good condition reduces the risk of slipping and sliding on slick roads.
-From there, you should rotate them as recommended in the owner’s manual, as well as regularly ensure they have enough air and tread.
-For inflation levels on vehicles on than buses, check the owner’s manual or inside the driver's side door.
+Buying the right tires for your climate and keeping them in good condition reduces the risk of slipping and sliding on slick roads.
+From there, you should rotate tires as recommended in the owner’s manual and regularly check air pressure and tread.
+For vehicles other than buses, check the owner’s manual or inside the driver's side door for the proper tire pressure.
 To check tread, use the penny test.

 - Navigate skids.
 Accelerating and braking gradually will reduce the risk of a skid.
-If you do lose control of the vehicle, gently turn into the skid, ease off the accelerator, and do not apply the brakes until you are back on course.
+If you lose control of the vehicle, gently turn into the skid, ease off the accelerator, and don't apply the brakes until you are back on course.
 Bridges, ramps, overpasses, and shaded areas are usually the first to freeze, so use extra caution.

 Fund Workers’ Compensation program members benefit from employee training resources at no additional cost.
-Our new Safety Kit makes it easy for supervisors to teach safe-driving basics in about 15 minutes.
-Log into myTASB and download the Safety Kit as a traditional, hard-copy toolbox talk or as a PowerPoint for a visually appealing presentation.
+Our Driver Safety Training Toolkit (login required) makes it easy for supervisors to promote best practices among their teams.